udacity/create-your-own-adventure/english/marshmallow.md

 My best girls are Toujou Nozomi, Aragaki Ayase, and Sendouin Kaede.

-If you want to become a pokemon trainer, click [here](pokemon-trainer/pokemon-trainer.md)
+If you want to become a Pokemon trainer, click [here](pokemon-trainer/pokemon-trainer.md)